Your Agent's Bottleneck Is Your Documentation

 Context engineering is the delicate art and science of filling the context window with just the right information for the next step.

-"Prompt engineering" is dead as a job description.
-It died honestly.
+"Prompt engineering" is dead as a job description, and it died honestly.
 The thing it described, sitting in a chat window and tweaking words, was never a real discipline.
 I argued that in 2023 and the argument has aged fine.
-The thing that is real, and that is harder, is context engineering: deciding what to put in the window, what to retrieve, which tools to expose, in what schema, with what guardrails.
+The thing that is real, and harder, is context engineering: deciding what to put in the window, what to retrieve, which tools to expose, in what schema, with what guardrails.
 This is what product engineering teams shipping agents actually spend their week on.

 Anthropic told you this would matter almost eight months ago.
 The single most-cited document in agent design today is their "Building Effective Agents" post from December.
 The load-bearing claim is in one sentence: